 - Saxenda (liraglutide) prefilled pens for weight-loss

-- Repatha (evolocumab) injectable prescription medicine for people with high cholesterol.
+- Repatha (evolocumab) and Praluent injectable prescription medicines for people with high cholesterol.

 This list of temperature-sensitive drugs is not meant to be exhaustive.
 Always read the storage instructions for each medicine before use, storage, or transportation.